EBolle/myautoml-tutorial/docs/source/tutorial.rst

 This dataset holds a typical marketing classification task, where we are interested in predicting whether a customer will respond to a marketing campaign yes or no. The independent variables are a mix of demographics (age), customer specific data (balance), and behavioural data (response to previous campaigns).
+For demonstration purposes we will only use 6 independent variables plus the dependent variable of the original dataset.

+.. csv-table:: dataset preview
+   :file: ./tables/preview.csv
+   :header-rows: 1

 To transform this dataset to actual training data we need to modify  ``scripts/data.py``, specifically the ``load_training_data`` function.
 Make sure to refer to the correct path of the dataset.
-For demonstration purposes we will only use 6 independent variables plus the dependent variable of the original dataset.

 .. code:: python